tonivade/pq/README.md

 ### Select columns

-You can select the columns you want to include in the schema using the `--select` option
+You can select the columns you want to include in the schema using the `--select` option.

 ```sh
 $ ./pq schema --select id,first_name,email example.parquet